TOBAR NA GAEDHILGE 1.13

 German45,000

-Note: if a subset of texts is selected, only that subset contributes to the calculation.
+Note: if a subset of source-language texts is selected, only that subset contributes to the calculation.

-Figure 15: Search for Gaelic words collocating with the English lemma child, in the Ulster texts.
+Figure 15: Search for Gaelic forms collocating with the English lemma child, in the Ulster texts.

 Screenshot of translation equivalents

-If a target-language word turns out to be equally frequent in the select part as on average, it is given a score of 100,000; if it turns out to be twice as frequent in the select part as on average, it is assigned 200,000; and so on.
-Words less frequent in the select part than on average are discarded as uninteresting, so that 100,000 is the minimum score among those retained.
-At the other end of the range, the score 99,999,999 is assigned to any word which is 100 times or more as common in the select part as on average.
+Each target-language form is given a score by comparing its (relative) frequency in the select part with its (relative) frequency in the whole corpus.
+If a form turns out to be equally frequent in the select part as in the whole corpus, it is given a score of 100,000; if it turns out to be twice as frequent in the select part as in the whole corpus, it is assigned 200,000; and so on.
+Forms less frequent in the select part than in the whole corpus are discarded as uninteresting, so that 100,000 is the minimum score among those retained.
+At the other end of the range, the score 99,999,999 is assigned to any form which is 100 times or more as common in the select part as in the whole corpus.

-Even if a word falls within the range 100000..99999999, it is still omitted from the displayed list if its absolute frequency is small.
-This is intended to overcome "accidental" collocations, which will disappear naturally as more text is added, but may mask more significant data while they remain.
-A suitable empirical lower cutoff for absolute frequency of a word-equivalent is found to be the square root of one-tenth of the frequency of the source-language word.
+Even if a target-language form scores within the range 100000..99999999, it is still omitted from the displayed list if its (absolute) frequency is small.
+This is intended to overcome random collocations, which would decline naturally as more text is added, but may mask more significant data while they remain.
+An empirical lower cutoff for a form is applied when its (absolute) frequency in the select part is less than the square root of one-tenth of its (absolute) frequency in the whole corpus.

 Results are still poor enough with the amount of text available, but will improve as the quantity increases.
 Even at the present time, however, it may be of interest to input English lemmas from the following list, and to compare the results with the content of existing English–Irish dictionaries, noting what is found in the dictionaries but absent in the corpus, as well as what relevant equivalents are found in the corpus but not in the dictionaries: smoke, minute, also, yet, dog, ice, bee, garden, help, interest, gravel, cave, busy, cell, kitchen, open.